 Other significant priorities

-We aim to deliver competitive and sustainable returns to our shareholders by focusing on capital discipline, operational excellence and long-term profitable growth.
+We aim to deliver competitive and sustainable returns to our shareholders by focusing on capital discipline, operational excellence and long-term cash-flow growth.
 We are also committed to our value of safety above all else.
 If managed poorly, these priorities could result in unplanned legal, financial, operational or reputational impacts as well as process and personal safety incidents.
-Managed well, they help to support business continuity, maximize shareholder value, improved productivity and a strong and thriving work culture.
+Managed well, they support business continuity, increased shareholder value, improved productivity and a strong and thriving work culture.
 These priorities include:

 - governance and ethics